vardhan0707/kubernetes-labs/kubernetes-201/labs/02-addons.md

 #### Autoscaler:

+The autoscaler will scale EC2 instances fro you should kubernetes start reporting it can't place pod's because of lack of resources.

 Before installing the auto scaller we need to change your KOPS InstanceGroup for the nodes to change the min and max nodes:

 ```bash